leanprover/fp-lean/functional-programming-lean/src/monads/arithmetic.md

 It would be easy to read this as a sort of admission that pure functional programs are missing something important, requiring programmers to jump through hoops just to write a normal program.
 However, while using the `Monad` API does impose a syntactic cost on a program, it brings two important benefits:
  1. Programs must be honest about which effects they use in their types.
 A quick glance at a type signature describes _everything_ that the program can do, rather than just what it accepts and what it returns.
  2. Not every language provides the same effects.
-For example, only some language have exceptions.
+For example, only some languages have exceptions.
 Other languages have unique, exotic effects, such as [Icon's searching over multiple values](https://www2.cs.arizona.edu/icon/) and Scheme or Ruby's continuations.
 Because monads can encode _any_ effect, programmers can choose which ones are the best fit for a given application, rather than being stuck with what the language developers provided.

 One example of a program that can make sense in a variety of monads is an evaluator for arithmetic expressions.